mkiser/WTFJHT/_topics/trump-epa.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/09/21/day-245/">September 21, 2017</a></small></div>
 <p><strong>Nicaragua plans to join the Paris Agreement "soon," leaving the United States and Syria as the only two countries outside the climate pact</strong>.
-Nicaraguan President Daniel Ortega had previously refused to enter the agreement because it did not go far enough in combatting climate change and was "not very strict with the richest nations of the planet." (<a href="https://www.bloomberg.com/news/articles/2017-09-20/as-nicaragua-joins-paris-accord-trump-left-alone-with-syria">Bloomberg</a> / <a href="https://cleantechnica.com/2017/09/21/nicaragua-sign-paris-agreement-leaving-united-states-alone-syria/">CleanTechnica</a>)</p>
+Nicaraguan President Daniel Ortega had previously refused to enter the agreement because it did not go far enough in combatting <a href="/trump-epa/">climate change</a> and was "not very strict with the richest nations of the planet." (<a href="https://www.bloomberg.com/news/articles/2017-09-20/as-nicaragua-joins-paris-accord-trump-left-alone-with-syria">Bloomberg</a> / <a href="https://cleantechnica.com/2017/09/21/nicaragua-sign-paris-agreement-leaving-united-states-alone-syria/">CleanTechnica</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/09/15/day-239/">September 15, 2017</a></small></div>
 <p><strong>Trump visited Florida, where he praised recovery efforts and contradicted his previous comments on hurricanes</strong>.
 In Naples, he and Melania passed out sandwiches.
-When asked about climate change, Trump said "we've had bigger storms than this."
+When asked about <a href="/trump-epa/">climate change</a>, Trump said "we've had bigger storms than this."
 He'd previously called Hurricane Irma "of epic proportion, perhaps bigger than we have ever seen." (<a href="http://www.orlandosentinel.com/weather/hurricane/os-hurricane-irma-trump-20170914-story.html">Orlando Sentinel</a> / <a href="http://www.cnn.com/2017/09/14/politics/trump-climate-change-hurricanes/index.html">CNN</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/09/08/day-232/">September 08, 2017</a></small></div>
-<p><strong>Scott Pruitt doesn't want to talk about climate change right now</strong>.
+<p><strong>Scott Pruitt doesn't want to talk about <a href="/trump-epa/">climate change</a> right now</strong>.
 The EPA chief said that with Hurricane Irma, “to have any kind of focus on the cause and effect of the storm – versus helping people, or actually facing the effect of the storm – is misplaced."
-Experts have said that climate change has contributed to the increased strength of hurricanes this season. (<a href="http://www.cnn.com/2017/09/07/politics/scott-pruitt-hurricanes-climate-change-interview/index.html">CNN</a>)</p>
+Experts have said that <a href="/trump-epa/">climate change</a> has contributed to the increased strength of hurricanes this season. (<a href="http://www.cnn.com/2017/09/07/politics/scott-pruitt-hurricanes-climate-change-interview/index.html">CNN</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/09/08/day-232/">September 08, 2017</a></small></div>
-<p><strong>The Senate Appropriations Committee passed a $10 million spending bill to help fund the United Nations’ climate change group</strong> that oversees the Paris Climate Agreement, despite Trump’s decision to stop funding it.
+<p><strong>The Senate Appropriations Committee passed a $10 million spending bill to help fund the United Nations’ <a href="/trump-epa/">climate change</a> group</strong> that oversees the Paris Climate Agreement, despite Trump’s decision to stop funding it.
 The panel approved funding for the U.N.
 Framework Convention on Climate Change as well as the Intergovernmental Panel on Climate Change. (<a href="https://www.reuters.com/article/us-usa-congress-climatechange/defying-trump-senate-panel-approves-funding-for-u-n-climate-body-idUSKCN1BJ1LA?rpc=401&amp;">Reuters</a>)</p>